calblueprint/constitution/Current_Constitution.md

 4. The President shall have the power to delegate tasks in order to accomplish goals set forth by the Executive Committee.
 5. The President shall at the beginning of the semester give to the general membership information of the state and the direction of Blueprint, and every general membership meeting give to the general membership updates on the state and direction.
 6. The President shall, with the advice and consent of the Executive Committee, commission all of the advisors of Blueprint.
-7. A member of the Executive Committee shall assume the duties of the President in the event of the resignation, recall, or temporary or permanent disability of the President to perform his/her duties, until such time as a replacement is selected or elected.
-The order of succession is the order in which the offices are stated in the constitution: Internal Vice President, External Vice President, Vice President of Projects, Vice President of Technology, Vice President of Design.
+7. A member of the Executive Committee shall assume the duties of the President in the event of the resignation, recall, or temporary or permanent disability of the President to perform their duties, until such time as a replacement is selected or elected.
+The order of succession is the order in which the offices are stated in the constitution: Internal Vice President, External Vice President, Vice President of Projects, Vice President of Technology, Vice President of Design, Vice President of Operations.

 ### 3. Internal Vice President

 1. The Internal Vice President shall serve as the director and manager of social and professional activities that are open exclusively to Blueprint membership and its alumni.
-2. The Internal Vice President shall be responsible for obtaining facilities for meetings and activities of the Executive Committee.
+2. The Internal Vice President shall promote a safe and inclusive environment within Blueprint.
-3. The Internal Vice President shall be responsible for management of the budget, distributions of funds, and fundraising.
+3. The Internal Vice President is responsible for creating strategies for advancing and educating members about diversity, equity, and inclusion within Blueprint.
-4. The Internal Vice President shall, within the fourth week of the semester, direct a meeting of the Executive Committee to propose and discuss a budget for the semester.
-The budget must gain consent of the Executive Committee to be placed in effect.
-The Internal Vice President is responsible for making sure that the budget is followed and not exceeded.

 ### 4. External Vice President